 If a great product gets released but no one hears about it, did it really launch?
-Communicating your launch is all about talking to your audience, existing and new customers alike, in the right way.
+We chatted to Marc Edwards from Bjango to get some advice on approaching a launch.

-Paddle: What did you find were the key elements for the success of your launch?
-Marc: For us, the most important aspects are trust and awareness.
+For us, the most important aspects are trust and awareness.
 We need a long history of providing good software, and providing useful advice.
-I don’t think there’s a shortcut to a good launch — it takes a lot of persistence, but we’re finally in a place where I think having our name on a product indicates a certain level of quality.
+I don’t think there’s a shortcut to a good software launch — it takes a lot of persistence, but we’re finally in a place where I think having our name on a product indicates a certain level of quality.

 For paid updates, it’s essential to let all existing customers know there’s an update.
 We prefer doing this within the app itself, rather than email.